 The second pill, misoprostol, is taken at least 24 hours later, usually at home.
 This causes your body to have contractions and for the fetus to be expelled.
 You may experience mild to excessive bleeding, cramping, nausea, and abdominal pain as you are passing the pregnancy.

 The abortion pill is only approved to take during the first nine weeks of pregnancy.
 If your pregnancy is more advanced, you will need to choose a surgical option.

 There are a few different surgical abortion procedures available based on how far along you are in the pregnancy.
 All require a lethal injection to cause fetal demise and the insertion of rods of some kind to expand your cervix.
 A tube with a suction device will then be inserted to your uterus to suction out the pregnancy.
-The doctor may also need to use a scalpel to scrape the inside of your uterus to ensure everything was removed.
+The doctor may also need to use a curette to scrape the inside of your uterus to ensure everything was removed.

 Surgical procedures vary depending on how advanced the pregnancy is at the time.
 You may be put to sleep or remain awake for the procedure, and be given a medication afterward to manage any pain you may feel.

 What Are The Abortion Risks?

 As with any medical procedure, abortion comes with a variety of risks and side effects it’s important to be aware of before choosing this option.